Home Our Process About Knowledge Hub

 Performance channels hit diminishing returns faster than expected.
 The marginal return on additional Google Search spend is very different once you’re past a certain spend threshold.
 Incrementality tests that vary spend intensity can identify the inflection point — which is where budget should start flowing to other channels.

-How to Run Your First Incrementality Test (Step by Step)
+How to Run Your First Incrementality Test

 1. Choose one campaign to test.
 Start with your highest-spend retargeting campaign or your next brand awareness flight.
-Don't try to test everything at once.

 2. Define your success metric before you start.
 Is it demo requests?
 Pipeline created?
 Branded search volume?
 Write it down before the test begins.

 3. Set your test duration.
 Most B2B campaigns need 4–6 weeks to accumulate enough conversion events for significance.
-Don't cut it short.

 5. Let the test run without interference.
 Don’t adjust bids, creative, or targeting during the test period.

 7. Document what you found.
-Write down the result even if it's a null result.
-Over time, these tests build into an evidence base that guides allocation decisions.
+Write down the result even if it’s a null result.

 Q: Is incrementality testing only for large companies with big budgets?
 No. A basic holdout test requires nothing more than a campaign, a platform that supports holdout audiences (Meta, Google, and LinkedIn all do), and a defined measurement period.
-You can run your first test with no additional tools or budget.
-The methodology scales from a $10,000 campaign to a $10 million one.

 Additional Resources